jvo203/fits_web_ql/README.md

 cargo run --features 'jvo production cdn zfp' --release

+or

+cargo run --features 'jvo production cdn zfp' --release -- --path fitswebql_v4

 # extra features and options

 The "--features" option enables extra functionality.
 JVO-reserved features are "jvo" and "production". "cdn" can be used by anyone to speed up delivery of static resources by utilising a jsDelivr open-source content delivery network (https://www.jsdelivr.com). "cdn" is especially recommended if many users are accessing a remote FITSWebQL server.
-There is no need to use it on your personal computer. "zfp" enables ZFP compression for FITS data cubes held in an internal FITSWebQL cache in order to (theoretically) speed-up loading times (see a note at the end of this README).
+There is no need to use it on your personal computer. "zfp" enables ZFP compression for FITS data cubes held in an internal FITSWebQL cache in order to (theoretically) speed-up loading times (see a note at the end of this README). "ipp" enables use of the Intel Integrated Performance Primitives (IPP) library in some places (for example rescaling images/videos).

 an alternative HTTP port